Prosecutor drops groping charge against former NY Gov. Cuomo

 Cuomo attorney Rita Glavin has said that Commisso had an “evolving version” of what happened.

-In October, Albany County Sheriff Craig Apple’s office filed a criminal complaint against Cuomo accusing him of forcible touching in connection with Commisso’s allegation.
+In October, Albany County Sheriff Craig Apple’s office filed a criminal complaint against Cuomo in connection with Commisso’s allegation.

 Soares later criticized Apple for “unilaterally and inexplicably” filing a complaint without first consulting with his office.
 The prosecutor criticized Apple’s filing as “potentially defective” in asking a judge to delay Cuomo’s arraignment from November to January.